Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

-Create a directory called public_html in your home directory.
+Create a directory called public_html in your home directory (there may already be one there).

 Make that directory word readable and executable.